Introducing RAFIKI: Refining AGN Feedback in Kinetic Implementations: Discussion

 In this work, we set out to understand if the low-velocity wind feedback model implemented in SIMBA-C can quench massive galaxies if the mass loadings are set separately from the jet mode.
 We modified the kinetic prescriptions of AGN feedback in to be parameterized by two efficiency values: $\epsilon_w$ for the wind model, launched isotropically, and $\epsilon_j$ for the higher-velocity collimated outflows.
 The resulting RAFIKI suite consists of twenty runs that vary these two parameters, allowing for a systematic comparison with a range of galaxy property distributions and scaling relations.

-From the galaxy stellar mass function, we see that quenching in high mass galaxies requires significant mass loading in the higher velocity jets, even in models with significantly elevated mass loading in the wind mode.
+From the galaxy stellar mass function, we see that quenching in high mass galaxies requires significant kinetic power in the higher velocity jets, even in models with significantly elevated energies in the wind mode.
 This demonstrates a key element of how quenching functions in SIMBA-C. In high mass halos, the wind mode does not reach adequate velocities to escape the gravitational potential, constraining its effects to small scales.
 Yet even with significantly higher energy input within the galaxy, quenching is unable occur.
 This points to the quenching mechanism in SIMBA-C being reliant on large scale heating of the circumgalactic medium, and the ejection of gas to large radii, as opposed to a more internal process shaped by heating of the interstellar medium.
+Work done in \cite{hopkins2016} with smaller scale simulations has also found that winds have little effect outside of the area they are immediately evacuating, supporting the idea that without higher velocities this wind mode has limited galaxy-scale effects.
+They also found that changing the momentum flux did not change these results, aside from impacting the volume of the evacuated area around the black hole.
+This aligns with the lack of large scale differences we see in changing the mass-loading of the winds in RAFIKI.
+The reliance on large-scale energy deposition has also been found on cluster scales, with \cite{husko2024} exploring the effects of jet and wind modes in simulated idealized clusters and finding that jets were needed to quench the cooling flow around central galaxies.
+It is notable that we are seeing similar trends on smaller mass scales in the RAFIKI suite.